allisonharris/Pathfinder/README.md

 Pathfinder is my default starting point for all of my builds.
 This is a work in progress and will be updated as my needs change.

-	This is my **front-end starting point**.
-There are many like it, but this one is mine.
-	My **Pathfinder** is my best friend.
-	It is my life.
-I must master it as I must master my life.
-	My **Pathfinder**, without me, is useless.
-	Without my **Pathfinder**, I am useless
-	...

 If you see anything in here that can be improved, please help me out and let me know.

 Here's a breakdown of the folder structure used: